 For example, Expedited Orders (EOs) for family violence victims which had been due to expire during the circuit breaker period will be extended automatically for another 28 days.

-2) Limitations to Carrying Out Divorce Ancillary Orders During this Period of Time
+2) Limitations to Carrying Out Divorce Ancillary Orders During the COVID-19 Outbreak

 The COVID-19 pandemic has not only caused many changes to our lifestyles, but it has also resulted in economic impacts such as job losses and pay cuts.
 As a result, there may be changes in circumstances that make carrying out divorce ancillary orders more difficult during this time.